LinhNguyenLe2109/LinhNguyenLe2109/README.md

 - I'm a software engineer who likes trying new stuff and this is where I break most of my code very often :sweat_smile::
   - I love promoting ideas and trying new technologies, ideas to make softwares run more efficiently
   - I enjoy working and helping people, seeing our projects coming together after all the hard work is very delightful.
+- I'm study Software Enginneering and will soon graduate in 2024 with two successful co-ops at [TDSB](https://www.tdsb.on.ca/) and [PAR Canada ULC](https://partech.com/)
 - Besides coding, I enjoy playing video games :computer:, listening to podcasts :headphones: and watching documentaries about the universe :sunny:.

 ## Technical Skills :hammer_and_wrench::